sterlp/spring-persistent-tasks/README.md

 # Documentation

-Use for more advanced doc the [WIKI](https://github.com/sterlp/spring-persistent-tasks/wiki).
+Use [the doc](https://spring-persistent-task.sterl.org/) for more advanced examples.
 The README contains a shorter how to use.

 # Known issues